Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 **translation token**: (This has formerly been called a rectype.)
   Single-cell item that identifies a certain kind of translation.

+**local-sys**: A local-sys contains information about a specific local necessary to translate it.
+The local-sys becomes invalid once the local becomes invisible by going out of scope.
+Local-sys is a system-compilation type with an implementation-dependent number of stack items.

 #### Translations and text-interpretation

 A recognizer pushes a translation on the stack(s).
 The text interpreter